-Taught Programme Regulations Section J - Reassessment
+Taught Programme Regulations - Reassessment

+Candidates who are unsuccessful at first attempt will normally be permitted two resit opportunities.
 Resit arrangements for this programme may vary and where students have failed clinical aspects of the programme they may be required to resit these assessments with attendance.
 Further details regarding which aspects of assessment are required to be repeated in the event of a resit year are contained within the stage regulations.